 Consider the case that the overweight condition is checked and on implementation, the lift performs abnormal when there is an overweight condition.
 This will make a potential impact on the reliability of the system and can even cause danger to life.
 This explains what is negative testing and its importance.

 The same case is applied in software also.
-For negative testing, we have deviate from normal operational procedure.
+For negative testing, we have deviated from a normal operational procedure.
 Let's go through some examples.

 Consider a registration form for example.

-As a part of confirmation against a failure an organization have to do negative testing.
+As a part of confirmation against a failure, an organization has to do negative testing.

 Maybe we can't build a 100% error free system, but we have to make sure that we have done everything to prevent a failure, in order to achieve that we should do negative testing.

 The impact is one factor which we have to consider.
 Consider we have done positive testing on an e-commerce site and make sure everything is fine.
 But what if there is a loophole in our system that someone can do SQL injection and erase all our data.
 That will be a great security breach.
 To avoid this type of cases, one has to do negative testing too.